Rated: E · Short Story · Mystery · #2095506

 "I'm Detective Hall, do you know anything about this box, and why it's buried under Elmer's sycamore tree?"
-Detective Hall asked

-“Ahhh, that explains the money, but why bury Marty's gun, too?”
+“Ah, that explains the money, but why bury Marty's gun, too?”
 Detective Hall scratched his head.

 "Nope, I haven't seen Marty in four days," The bartender answered while filling up glasses for the other patrons.

-Detective Hall turned to question the patrons lounging at the tables nearby.
+Detective Hall turned to question a couple lounging at the tables nearby.
 "Has anyone seen Marty Wilkes lately?"

 Written for "The Bard's Hall Contest"